projectriff/projectriff.io/docs/v0.4/invokers/java.md

 ### Adding functions

 You can now add a `@Bean` providing the function implementation.
 It can either be added as a separate `@Configuration` source file or for simple functions just add it to the main application file.
-Here we add the `upper` function to the main `@SpringBootApplication` source file:
+Here we add the `uppercase` function to the main `@SpringBootApplication` source file:

 ```java
 package com.example.upper;